Crustless Three-Cheese Tomato-Basil Quiche

 - Cut 3 small Roma tomatoes in half lengthwise and scoop out seeds, then chop the tomatoes and slice the green onion.

-- Pour the mixture into a 9-10″ pie dish that you’ve sprayed with non-stick spray and bake at 350F/180C for 30 minutes.
+- Pour the mixture into a 9-10″ pie dish that you’ve sprayed with non-stick spray and bake at 350F/180C for about 30 minutes.

 - This part is completely optional, but you can put the finished quiche under the broiler for a couple of minutes if you want to get the top a little more browned.
 If you do this, be sure to watch it carefully so the basil doesn’t burn!
-Let the quiche sit for a few minutes before you cut it and enjoy.

-Make it a Meal:
+Make it a Low-Carb Meal:

 More Meatless Dishes with Eggs:

-Fifteen-Minute Salsa Verde Eggs ~ Kalyn’s Kitchen
+- Fifteen-Minute Salsa Verde Eggs

 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!

 Crustless Three-Cheese Tomato-Basil Quiche